JupiterOne-Archives/docs/docs/getting-started-admin/jupiterone-query-language-copy.md

 stored by JupiterOne.
 The execution of a J1QL query seamlessly queries a full text search, entity-relationship graph, and any other future data stores, as needed.
 By design, the query language does not intend to make these data store boundaries obvious to query authors.
-Instead its much more fun
+Instead its much mor

 ## Language Features